Inchathotty

 Inchathotty is a village located near Neriamangalam, Thattekad and Kothamangalam in Ernakulam District in Kerala, India.
-It is famous for its hanging bridge (suspension bridge) which is considered as the longest suspension bridge in Kerala, with a length of about 183 m and width of about 1.2 m (4 feet).
-The village is blessed with rich flora and fauna.
+It is famous for its hanging bridge (suspension bridge), which is about 183 m long and 1.2 m (4 ft) wide.
+It is one of the longest suspension bridges in Kerala, while the Ayyappancoil Hanging Bridge in Idukki district, measuring about 200 m in length, is the longest suspension bridge in the state, The village is blessed with rich flora and fauna.

 This village is located at a distance of about 10 km from Thattekkad Bird Sanctuary and 60 km from the world-famous Munnar hill station.

 The famous Bhoothathankettu dam and park can also be conveniently accessed at about 11 km distance.